CloudFormation template Parameters syntax - Amazon CloudFormation

 Return a value from a comma-delimited list parameter

-To refer to a specific value in a list, use the Fn::Select intrinsic function in the Resources section of your template.
-You pass the index value of the object that you want and a list of objects, as shown in the following snippet:
+To refer to a specific value in a parameter's comma-delimited list, use the Fn::Select intrinsic function in the Resources section of your template.
+Pass the index value of the object that you want and a list of objects, as shown in the following example.

 JSON